lynnfaraday/aresmush.com/_root/tutorials/config/demographics.md

 > <i class="fa fa-info-circle"></i> **Tip:** The names here must exactly match the names in the demographics list.

+## nickname_field and nickname_format

+If you set `nickname_field` to the name of a demographic field (for example - callsign), that field will be shown alongisde the character's name in places like the who list and room description.
+The field will also be included in 'whois' searches.

+If you're using the nickname field, you can control how the name and nickname are shown together using the `nickname_format` config option.
+It's a standard Ruby format string with two parameters: name and nickname.
+Here are some examples:

+    "%{name} (%{nickname})"   Steve (Captain America)
+    "%{name}:%{nickname}"     Steve:Captain America

 ## help_text

 Since demographics are so flexible, the help file refers players to the `demographics` command to list the available demographic commands.
 If you want more detailed instructions, you can configure it as shown below.
 Any demographics not listed will show the standard help (e.g. `hair <value>`).